-We’re building Sequin, which turns the Postgres WAL into a message stream.
+We're Sequin, a Postgres CDC tool to streams and queues like Kafka, SQS, HTTP endpoints, and more.
 If your data is in Postgres, you're likely reaching for ways to subscribe to changes.
 We've looked at all the ways to do this, which we've collected here.

 Working with data at rest is where Postgres shines.
 But what about when you need data in motion?
 What about when you need to trigger a workflow based on changes to a table?
 Or you need to stream the data in Postgres to another data store, system, or service in real-time?